-The existing 3D seismic survey has been interpreted and several prospect horizons in a number of geological structures have been identified.
-The prospect horizons have been ranked and optimum drilling locations selected for each geological structure.
-Finally, the geological structures have been ranked and locations selected for the two commitment wells on each block.
+From March 2006 until January 2009, the joint venture of KNOC, Equator, NJ and Tulip interpreted the existing 3D seismic survey and identified several prospect horizons in a number of geological structures.
+The prospect horizons were ranked and optimum drilling locations were selected for each geological structure.
+Finally, the geological structures were ranked and locations were selected for the two commitment wells on each block.

-The Deepwater Pathfinder was contracted to drill the four obligation wells starting in the third quarter of 2009.
+The Deepwater Pathfinder was contracted and preparations were made to drill the four obligation wells starting in the third quarter of 2009.
 However, to avoid a substantial early termination penalty in light of the ongoing litigation, the rig contract had to be assigned elsewhere.